TheoryInPractice/practical-oct/README.md

 To configure a development environment, first run `make`.
 The `Makefile` will

-* Build a new Python 3.5 virtual environment
+* Build a new Python 3.5 virtual environment (local copy of Python 3.5 required)
 * Download the source for external solvers used in experiments
-* Compile all C/C++ and Java source code
+* Compile all C/C++ and Java source code (clang and javac required)
 * Download and extract all original data files

-Afterwards, activate the virtual environment with `source env/bin/activate` and install the CPLEX bindings for Python with `python setup.py install`.
+The installed Python virtual environment can be activated with `source env/bin/activate`.
+With the Python virtual environment activated, install the CPLEX Python bindings according to the IBM documentation.

 ## Experiments